Tokyo Disney Resort Tickets & Extras Explained (Simply)

 Tokyo Disney Resort Entry Tickets Explained

-To get into either park at Disney Tokyo you need a basic entry ticket, known as a Park Ticket – and as I write this in early March 2023, you can’t buy same-day Tokyo Disney Resort tickets on the gate of the park.
+To get into either park at Disney Tokyo you need a basic entry ticket, known as a Park Ticket – and as I check this in February 2024, you can’t buy same-day Tokyo Disney Resort tickets at the gate of the park.
 You must buy your ticket in advance for a specific date.

 Tickets for a date go on sale at 2 pm Japanese time, two months before the date you want to visit.